pkivolowitz/asm_book/section_2/bitfields/with.md

-# Section 2 / With Bit Fields
+# Section 2 / Bit Fields / With Bit Fields

 Given how long the previous chapter, describing life without bit fields, was this chapter will be a let down.